ievaUK/api-docs/source/includes/_available_numbers.md

 --------- | ------- | -----------
-*country* | string | ISO-2 country code to search for numbers *type* | string | Phone number type, one of `local`, `mobile`, or `toll_free`
+*country* | string | ISO-2 country code to search for numbers *type* | string | Phone number type, one of `local`, `mobile`, or `toll_free` query | string | Fitler for phone numbers containing an alphanumeric string

 ### HTTP Request